-- 6 The increase in accounts payable-trade year on year resulted principally from growth in the accounts payable-trade of Overture K.K. - 7 The decrease in accounts payable-other year on year primarily can be attributed to the decrease of liabilities of Overture K.K. prior to its becoming a consolidated subsidiary that were booked at the end of the second quarter in 2007. - 8 The increase in other current liabilities from a year earlier was mainly due to increases in deposits received by Yahoo! ezPay and prepayments received by Overture K.K. - 9 The decline in long-term debt from the same period in the previous fiscal year resulted from repayments.
+- 5 The increase in accounts payable-trade year on year resulted principally from the conversion of Overture K.K. to a consolidated subsidiary. - 6 The increase in accounts payable-other year on year primarily can be attributed to accounts payable related to the purchase of own stock. - 7 The increase in other current liabilities from a year earlier was mainly due to increases in prepayments received of Overture K.K. and deposits received by Yahoo! ezPay. - 8 The decline in long-term liabilities from the same period in the previous fiscal year results from repayments.